jefferyokpala/Tableau-Project-Online-Sales-Data/README.md

 ![image alt](https://github.com/jefferyokpala/Tableau-Project-Online-Sales-Data/blob/main/images/image6.png?raw=true)

 * In Sheet 5, I wanted to see the revenue trend per month so I created a line chart to visualize that.
 The chart showed that revenue was more or less the same from January to August.
 Revenue spiked in September through November but dipped in December.
-This suggests that people were shopping in preparation for the holiday season.
+That spike suggests that people were shopping more in that period in preparation for the holiday season.

 ![image alt](https://github.com/jefferyokpala/Tableau-Project-Online-Sales-Data/blob/main/images/image5.png?raw=true)